My Go-To Travel Essentials

 These are my go-to essential oils – they MUST be mixed with a carrier oil, not applied directly.
 I aim for 15ml bottles which last forever.
 The following oils are commonly found in countries around the world.

 • Lavender – the mother of all oils.
-Good for acne, redness and inflammation, sunburns, bug bites, sleep, anxiety and just about anything else.
+Good for acne, redness and inflammation, sunburns, bug bites, sleep, anxiety and just about everything else.

 • Roman Chamomile – specifically Roman.
 Is very similar to lavender for its properties.
 You don’t need both, but I like giving my skin a variety – like how you’d think about a diet.